anders94/bitcoin-supply.com/proposals/004-OP_RETURN.md

 # Proposal 004 - OP_RETURN
-UTXOs with scripts beginning with `OP_RETURN` are unspendable and are classified as *Provably Lost*.
+UTXOs with a positive value and scripts beginning with `OP_RETURN` are unspendable and are classified as *Provably Lost*.

 | Field               | Value             |
 | --------------------|-------------------|